 This form must be properly completed, signed and returned to the athletic office at least one day prior to the extracurricular activity in order to obtain the release of a child from the transportation provided back from the site by the District.
 A new form MUST be completed each time the release of a child is sought from the transportation provided by the District.

-Into my custody Into the custody of a third party - \All third party releases will require a photo ID First & Last Name: (PLEASE PRINT CLEARLY) Relationship to Student: Address & Contact number: Finley Middle School Huntington High School П School (please check one): Sport: Location/Date of Activity: Level of Sport: Middle School JV П Varsity Reason why child cannot return with the team: I assume full responsibility for picking up my child or authorizing his or her transportation back from the site of the extracurricular activity with the above named third party.
-I understand that under no circumstances will the District release my child to anyone other than the person named on this form.
-E-mail: nhaas@hufsd.edu (Signature of Parent/Legal Guardian) or
+sought from the transporta tion provided by the District. Ι, , request that the District release my child, (Parent - PLEASE PRINT) , request that the District release my child,(Student - PLEASE PRINT) ☐ Into my custo ody ☐ Into the custo ody of a third party - All third party releases will require a photo ID First & Last Nan me:(PLEASE PRINT CLEARLY) Relationship to S (PLEASE PRINT CLEARLY) Student: Contact number: School (please check one): Sport: Finley Middle School Level of Sport: Level of Sport.
+Middle School □ JV □ Varsity □ I assume full responsibility site of the extracurricular eturn with the team: of for picking up my child or authorizing his or her transportation back from activity with the above named third party.
+I understand that under circumstances will the Distr rict release my child to anyone other than the person named on this form.
+(Signature of Parent/Legal C Guardian) E-mail: nhaas@hufsd.e du or (Cell Phone of Parent/Legal Athletic Office FaxNumber 631-425-4725 ••